ATNoosh/pomodoro/README.md

 ### Managing Tasks
 1. Click **Add Task** to create a new task
-2. Type your task description and press Enter or click Save
+2. Type your task description and (optionally) set a **Due date**; press Enter or click Save
 3. Click the circle next to a task to mark it as complete
-4. Use the edit (pencil) icon to modify a task
+4. Use the edit (pencil) icon to modify a task (text and due date)
 5. Use the delete (trash) icon to remove a task
+6. Use the date picker above the list to switch days; only that day's tasks are shown

 ### Viewing History
 1. Click the **History** button (chart icon) in the header